docksal/docksal/docs/content/tools/xdebug.md

 ### Debugging Drush 8

-To debug Drush 8 commands a path mapping will need to be made for the internal drush binary and the IDE.
+To debug Drush 8 commands, a path mapping will need to be made for the internal drush binary and the IDE.
 We recommend copying the drush binary to your local project and using file mapping.

-This can by running the following in the project root.
+This can be done by running the following in the project root:

 ```
 $ mkdir bin